The importance of women’s mental health

 Mental disorders can be treated

-Mental health conditions are medical problems and can have just as significant an effect on your life as physical problems.
-Researchers know that the brains of people with mental health conditions often work differently from others.
+Mental health conditions are medical concerns and can have just as significant an effect on your life as physical problems.
+Researchers know that the brains of people with a mental health disorder often work differently than those who don’t.
 Some mental health conditions are related to higher or lower levels of certain brain chemicals.
-Events such as violence, abuse and other traumatic experiences can make mental health conditions worse or more challenging to manage.
+Events such as violence, abuse and other traumatic experiences can make these conditions worse or more challenging to manage.

-Many people with mental health conditions may be embarrassed to talk to a counselor, doctor or nurse about mental health or may think it’s a sign of weakness.
-But mental health conditions are health problems just like physical illnesses, and getting help when you need it is actually a sign of strength.
+Many people with a mental health disorder may be embarrassed to talk to a counselor, doctor or nurse about it or may think it’s a sign of weakness.
+But mental health conditions are health problems just like physical illnesses and getting help when you need it is a sign of strength.

-If you’re experiencing a change in your thoughts, behaviors or moods that is interfering with your work or relationships for longer than two weeks, you may have a mental health condition.
-It can be difficult to tell whether you have a mental health condition if you feel sadness, anxiety or other intense emotions most of the time.
+If you’re experiencing a change in your thoughts, behaviors or moods that is interfering with your work, relationships or daily life for longer than two weeks, you may have a mental health disorder.
+It can be difficult to tell whether you have one if you feel sadness, anxiety or other intense emotions most of the time.
 Many mental health conditions first appear early in life, usually before 25 years old.

 Source: National Institute of Mental Health